musselmanth/enigma/README.md

 # Enigma Self Assessment - Tom Musselman

 ## Functionality
->I was able to complete the #crack, #encrypt, #decrypt methods for Enigma as well as command line interfaces for all three.
+> - I was able to complete the #crack, #encrypt, #decrypt methods for Enigma.
+> - I created CLI runner files for all three and later refactored with just one runner file that can take arguments for which action to complete.
-The command line interfaces can also take optional arguments so that functionality is similar to the Enigma methods themselves.
+The runner can also take optional arguments so that functionality is similar to the Enigma methods themselves.
+It also validates the arguments being given.

 ## Object Oriented Programming
 >I created three other classes for encapsulating the Enigma: